top of page

 David Martin | The Daily Knight

-At the direction of the Vatican’s Congregation for the Doctrine of the Faith, Archbishop Carlo Viganò, the former Apostolic Nuncio to the United States issued a letter on October 21, 2013, stating that Catholics “are not permitted” to participate in any meetings that promote belief in the Medjugorie visions.
-In his letter that was sent to all the bishops of America, Viganò said that “all should accept the declaration,” stating that, “On the basis of the research that has been done, it is not possible to state that there were apparitions or supernatural revelations.”
+At the direction of the Vatican’s Congregation for the Doctrine of the Faith, Archbishop Carlo Viganò, the former Apostolic Nuncio to the United States issued a letter on October 21, 2013, stating that Catholics “are not permitted” to participate in any meetings that promote belief in the Medjugorje visions.
+In his letter that was sent to the bishops of America, Viganò said that “all should accept the declaration,” stating that, “On the basis of the research that has been done, it is not possible to state that there were apparitions or supernatural revelations.”

 “On the basis of studies it cannot be affirmed that supernatural apparitions and revelations are occurring.”

-On March 25, 1985, Bishop Žanić sent a letter to the pastor of the Medjugorie Church, Fr.
+On March 25, 1985, Bishop Žanić sent a letter to the pastor of the Medjugorje Church, Fr.
 Tomislav Pervan, in which he told him: “I demand from you that you remove the ‘visionaries’ from public display and put an end to their ‘visions’ in the parish church.”

 Later, Žanić's successor, Bishop Ratko Perić, re-asserted the previous findings, declaring: "There have been no apparitions of Our Lady of Medjugorje" adding that "The position of the chancery of this diocese has been clear and decisive: There are no credible apparitions of the Virgin Mary."

-In October, 1993, Bishop Perić was interviewed by Fr.
+In October 1993, Bishop Perić was interviewed by Fr.
 Ante Tonca Komadina who at the time was editor of the diocesan newspaper “Crkva na Kamenu.”
 Therein the bishop backed the 1991 decision of his predecessor, saying:

 “When he [Bishop Žanić] heard the small fibs and large lies, insincerities, inexactitudes, and all sorts of fabricated stories from those who claimed that the Gospa was appearing to them, he became totally convinced that it was not a matter of supernatural apparitions of the Gospa.
 Then he started to bring out the truth and to expose the falsehoods.”